IdentityPython/JWTConnect-Python-OidcService/doc/howto/service.rst

 This is part of the source code::

-    from oicmsg import oauth2
+    from oidcmsg import oauth2
-    from oiccli import OIDCONF_PATTERN
+    from oidccli import OIDCONF_PATTERN
-    from oiccli.service import Service
+    from oidccli.service import Service

     class ProviderInfoDiscovery(Service):
         msg_type = oauth2.Message